hppavilion1/WalScript-Alpha/Lib/README.md

 e
 phi
 ```
-(ALLTHINGS BELOW THIS POINT NOT YET IMPLEMENTED)
+(ALL THINGS BELOW THIS POINT NOT YET IMPLEMENTED)
 Functions
 ---------
 ```